SAP-samples/abap-cheat-sheets/03_ABAP_SQL.md

   INTO ...
 ```

+<p align="right"><a href="#top">⬆️ back to top</a></p>

+### Data Sources of SELECT Queries

-Most of the code snippets in this cheat sheet use database tables as the source in `SELECT` statements.
-Among others, you can also use internal tables or CDS view entities as data source
+- Most of the code snippets in this cheat sheet use database tables as the source in `SELECT` statements.
+- Among others, you can also use internal tables or CDS view entities as data source.
-Note that an alias name must be specified for the internal table used as data source.
-Find more information [here](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abapselect_itab.htm).
+- Note that the internal table must be specified as host variable prefixed by `@`, and an alias name must be specified.
+- More information and code snippets:
+  - Section [SELECT Queries with Internal Tables as Data Sources](01_Internal_Tables.md#select-queries-with-internal-tables-as-data-sources) in the *Internal Tables* cheat sheet and in the [ABAP Keyword Documentation](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abapselect_itab.htm)
+  - The executable example of the [CDS View Entities](15_CDS_View_Entities.md) cheat sheet covers `SELECT` statements with CDS view entities as data sources.

 ``` abap
 SELECT *